AroldoGoulart/react-native-screenshot-prevention/README.md

 ![](https://img.shields.io/bundlephobia/min/react-native-screenshot-prevention)
 # react-native-screenshot-prevention

-A simple implementation of FLAG_SECURE in Android and ScreenShieldKit to IOS for prevent screenshots
+A simple implementation of FLAG_SECURE in Android and UIApplicationUserDidTakeScreenshotNotification IOS for prevent screenshots

 ## Installation